gharveymn/nightswitch-lite/README.md

 - `"nightswitch.sunset"`
 	- Manually sets the time to switch theme to night, overriding location.
 Support for most time formats  (eg. `'18:00'`, `'6PM'`, etc.).
 - `"nightswitch.autoSwitch"`
-	- Forces the theme to switch to currently canonical theme, ie. if it is day and you have your theme set to something other than `nightswitch.themeDay`, resets the theme to `nightswitch.themeDay` (default `true`).
+	- Automatically switches the theme to day or night based on location or sunrise/sunset settings. (default: `true`).

 ## Extension Commands